The Wheatsheaf Inn

 Cosmo went for a romantic weekend getaway at The Wheatsheaf Inn - less than two hours from London in the pretty but little-known Cotswold stone village of Northleach (just off the A40).

-The Wheatsheaf is a 17th-century coaching inn, where years ago, weary travelers and mysterious highwaymen would stop over, keeping their horses in the stables below, drinking and merry-making until the wee hours of the morning.
+The Wheatsheaf is a 17th-century coaching inn, where years ago, weary travellers and mysterious highwaymen would stop over, keeping their horses in the stables below, drinking and merry-making until the wee hours of the morning.

 Whilst the ale still flows freely in the bar, the present-day incarnation of The Wheatsheaf Inn is much more stylish, and the stables where horses once rested are now luxe rooms for visitors who want to eat like a horse instead.